nan01ab/nan01ab.github.io/_posts/2017-11-03-From ARIES to MARS.md

 ---
 layout: page
-title: Storage&Recovery Methods for NVM DB
+title: From ARIES to MARS
 tags: [New Hardware, Database]
 excerpt_separator: <!--more-->
 typora-root-url: ../